christopher-noble/dev-environment/README.md

 5. **Everything should work!**

-The Docker Compose setup provides shared development dependencies (like Postgres) that your services can connect to.
+The Docker Compose setup provides shared development dependencies (like Postgres) that your Dishlist services can connect to.

 ### Start Postgres